lnader/oo-api-v3/auth.md

 -------------------
    The OAuth specification defines four grant types:

-   - authorization code
+   - authorization code.
+More details at [OAuth2.0]: http://tools.ietf.org/html/rfc6749#section-1.3.1
-   - implicit
+   - implicit                               More details at [OAuth2.0]: http://tools.ietf.org/html/rfc6749#section-1.3.2
-   - resource owner password credentials
+   - resource owner password credentials    More details at [OAuth2.0]: http://tools.ietf.org/html/rfc6749#section-1.3.3
-   - client credentials
+   - client credentials                     More details at [OAuth2.0]: http://tools.ietf.org/html/rfc6749#section-1.3.4

    It also provides an extension mechanism for defining additional grant types.

-   **Note, in this document we are only going to cover grant types:**
+   ***Note, in this document we are only going to cover grant types:***

    - resource owner password credentials
    - authorization code